-In Chapter 11, we will revisit SQLPlus and iSQLPlus to cover some more advanced features of these two tools.
+In Chapter 11, we will revisit SQLPlus to cover some more advanced features that are useful in writing scripts to automate your work.
 In case you are curious about more SQLPlus features, feel free to visit the Oracle online documentation or refer to the quick reference in Appendix A of this book.